sunyx523/surprising-instabilities/README.md

 Different learning rate divisor could be chosen by changing `n` in the arguments.

-We also provide code for producing those figures, `./instability/compute_iteration.m` for Figure 2(left) and `./instability/compute_onelayer.m` for Figure 2(right) in section 4.2.
+We also provide code for producing Figure 2(right) in `./instability/compute_iteration.m`.

 ### 4. PDE Stability Analysis of a Simplified CNN
 In folder `./single_layer`, we include the code for experiments on a single layer network.